The GMC Investigation Process: What You Need to Know

 1. New GMC guidelines – how things have changed?

-2. What happens in a GMC fitness to practise investigation?
+2. What happens in the GMC investigation process?

 For more information, read our legal guide to GMC Fitness to Practise

-3. GMC investigations in conjunction with criminal proceedings
+3. The GMC investigation process in conjunction with criminal proceedings

-If a doctor is charged and/or convicted of criminal wrongdoing by the courts, the General Medical Council (GMC) will usually launch its own fitness to practise investigation.
-In the majority of cases, the GMC will wait for the outcome of any criminal proceedings before embarking on its own GMC hearing once all the facts are known, however an interim order hearing may be launched during court proceedings if the nature of the allegations demand it.
+If a doctor is charged and/or convicted of criminal wrongdoing by the courts, the GMC will usually launch its own fitness to practise investigation.
+In the majority of cases, the GMC will wait for the outcome of any criminal proceedings before embarking on its own GMC hearing once all the facts are known.
+However, an interim order hearing may be launched during court proceedings if the nature of the allegations demand it.

 If a criminal case ends in acquittal or abandonment, the GMC may still investigate.
 In these circumstances the prospect of facing a fitness to practise investigation can feel unfair, especially when it’s based on the same facts deemed not to warrant prosecution in the courts.